How to make a complaint

 Please contact the Commissioner for Ethical Standards in Public Life.

 - Issues that are in court or have already been heard by a court or a tribunal, please go to the Scottish Court Service

 - A disagreement with a decision where a statutory right of appeal exists, for example in relation to council tax or planning

 - Previously concluded complaints, please go to the Scottish Public Services Ombudsman

 If you have tried reporting the problem and it has not been resolved you can make a complaint in the following ways:

-- Using our online form
+- Make a complaint using our online form

 - Phone us on 01349 886606

-- In person at any Service Point
+- Visit a Service Point

-- Write to Complaints,The Highland Council,Customer Services, PO Box 5773, Inverness, IV1 9EJ
+- Write to: Complaints,The Highland Council,Customer Services, PO Box 5773, Inverness, IV1 9EJ

-- Contact your local Councillor
+- Contact your local councillor

 We understand that you may be unable, or reluctant, to make a complaint yourself.
 We can accept complaints from a friend, relative, or an advocate, if you have given them your consent to complain for you.

 You can find out about advocates in your area by contacting the Scottish Independent Advocacy Alliance.